yangyutu/llm_book.github.io/llm_book/_build/html/_sources/docs/chapter_application_IR/information_retrieval_fundamentals.md

 DC-BERT uses one Transformer layer for question-document interactions.
 Quantized BERT is a 8bit-Integer model.
 DistilBERT is a compact BERT model with 2 Transformer layers.

 We first compare the retriever speed.
-DC-BERT achieves over 10x speedup over the BERT-base retriever, which demonstrates the efficiency of our method.
+DC-BERT achieves over 10x speedup over the BERT-base retriever, which demonstrates the efficiency of this method.
 Quantized BERT has the same model architecture as BERT-base, leading to the minimal speedup.
 DistilBERT achieves about 6x speedup with only 2 Transformer layers, while BERT-base uses 12 Transformer layers.

 With a 10x speedup, DC-BERT still achieves similar retrieval performance compared to BERT- base on both datasets.
 At the cost of little speedup, Quantized BERT also works well in ranking documents.
 DistilBERT performs significantly worse than BERT-base, which shows the limitation of the distilled BERT model.